elifmo9/hangman-game/README.md

 # hangman-game
-A beginner friendly hangman game in python
-View the master branch to find the game and the README file
+A beginner friendly hangman game in python.
+View the master branch to find the game and the README file.